QuantitativeBytes/qbColor/README.md

 The demonstration creates a spectrum display in the window, with hue varying across the horizontal axis and value across the vertical axis.
-The value is then animated repeatidly from 1.0 to 0.0 over 100 frames.
+The value is then animated repeatedly from 1.0 to 0.0 over 100 frames.
 The frame-rate will depend on your system.